Vizier (Abbasid Caliphate): Crisis of the Abbasid empire and the apogee of the vizierate

-The two groups represented primarily different factions in a struggle for office and power, but there are indications of "ideological" differences as well: many of the Banu'l-Jarrah families hailed from converted Nestorian families and employed Christians in the bureaucracy, in addition to maintaining closer ties with the military, while the Banu'l-Furat tried to impose firm civilian control of the army and—albeit not quite openly—favoured Shi'ism.
+The two groups represented primarily different factions in a struggle for office and power, but there are indications of what might be termed "ideological" differences as well: many of the Banu'l-Jarrah families hailed from converted Nestorian families and employed Christians in the bureaucracy, in addition to maintaining closer ties with the military, while the Banu'l-Furat tried to impose firm civilian control of the army and—albeit not quite openly—favoured Shi'ism.
 The leading figures of this period stand in marked contrast in the sources: Abu'l-Hasan Ali ibn al-Furat is known for his corruption and brutality, as well as his failure to confront the Qarmatians, while his rival, Ali ibn Isa ibn al-Jarrah, is universally remembered as the "good vizier" in Arabic historiography.

 Collapse of the Abbasid empire and later period

 In the end, the viziers were unable to halt the decline of the Abbasid state.
 The loss of provinces, coupled with the decline in productivity of the Sawad, reduced the income available to meet the extravagant expenditure of the caliphal court and the incessant need to pay the army, while the corruption and infighting within the administration hindered orderly government and reform efforts.
 These factors combined to effectively bankrupt the Abbasid government, leading to the appointment, in 936, of a military strongman, Ibn Ra'iq, to the position of amīr al-umarāʾ, combining the civilian authority of the vizier with that of a military commander-in-chief.
 This effectively put an end to the caliphs' power, reducing them to mere figureheads; for the next decade, a series of military strongmen competed for appointment to the title of amīr al-umarāʾ and control of the caliph.
 This process culminated in the capture of Baghdad in 946 by the Buyids, who put an end to caliphal independence even in name.

 After 946, the Abbasid caliphs continued to have their own viziers, but it was the viziers of the new dynasties that dominated Iraq, the Buyids, and later the Seljuks, that exercised real power.
 These produced a number of illustrious figures like Abu'l-Fadl ibn al-Amid and Nizam al-Mulk.
-It was only after the decline of the Seljuks at the turn of the 12th century and the partial revival of the temporal power of the Abbasid caliphs, who once again came to rule over Iraq, that the Abbasid vizierate also experienced a renaissance, with men like Awn al-Din ibn Hubayra and his son Izz al-Din.
+Under the Buyids, indeed, the caliphs did not formally have a vizier at all, but merely a 'secretary' (kātib), although chronicles often do not make the distinction; it was not until the reign of al-Qa'im (r.
+1031–1075) that the chief ministers of the caliph assumed the title of vizier.
+After the decline of the Seljuks at the turn of the 12th century and the partial revival of the temporal power of the Abbasid caliphs, who once again came to rule over Iraq, the Abbasid vizierate also experienced a renaissance, in the hands of men like Awn al-Din ibn Hubayra and his son Izz al-Din.